Creative Uses for Barrier Rings with Wafers

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,091 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 TexasGirl

 Hi Ed.
 When I use a pouch, I use an Adapt barrier ring to add convexity to my pouch.
-I use a one-piece flexible pouch and after I cut my hole in the piece that goes around the stoma, I peel off the backside of the ring and stretch it to fit the backside of my pouch where I have made my opening.
+I use a one piece flexible pouch and after I cut my hole in the piece that goes around the stoma, I peel off the backside of the ring and stretch it to fit the backside of my pouch where I have made my opening.
 The ring opening on the barrier ring and the opening on your pouch should be the same.
 You will then stick it on the pouch and you've got it.
 In my case, I add a ring of stomahesive paste around that opening too.
-Hopefully, this will be of some help to you.
+Hopefully this will be of some help to you.
 It really works well for me.
 Debi

 gutenberg